-The Pathways to Community Living Initiative (PCLI) is a coordinated state-wide approach to supporting people with severe and persistent mental illness, who have had a long stay in hospital for more than twelve months, or are at risk of a long-stay to re-establish their lives in the community.
+The Pathways to Community Living Initiative (PCLI) is a coordinated statewide approach to supporting people with severe and persistent mental illness (SPMI) and:

-PCLI adopts a rights-based, recovery-oriented approach that places the quality of life and unique needs and wishes of the consumer at the forefront
+- by adopting a rights-based, recovery-oriented approach that places the quality of life and unique needs and wishes of the consumer at the forefront

 Why was PCLI established?

-This initiative is part of the Government’s commitment to strengthen mental health care in NSW by developing effective community-based residential care and support options for people experiencing long stays (over 365 days) in mental health inpatient units.
-It is a key program under the Government’s Mental Health Reform 2014-2024.
+This initiative is part of the NSW Government’s commitment to strengthen mental health care in NSW by developing effective community-based residential care and support options for people experiencing long stays (more than 365 days) in mental health inpatient units.
+It is a key program under the government’s

 Aims of PCLI